spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 | unable to assign Type | Make sure that the type of the expression is assignable to the functions return type |

 ## Grammar

+[//]: # (REVIEW: An introductory sentence to this section would be nice to link it to the first part of the document.
+Something like: "The above described executable function languafe is based on the MontiCore grammar.
+Further explainaitons can be found ... ")

 An explanation of the MontiCore grammar format can be found [here](https://www.monticore.de/handbook.pdf).
 The MontiCore grammar of the ```SpesMLFunctions``` language can be found [here](https://git.rwth-aachen.de/spesmlgroup/spesml/-/blob/master/04_Arbeitspakete/Tooling/prototypen/textual-languages/src/main/grammars/de/monticore/SpesMLFunctions.mc4).